In 2000, the year I moved to London from Manchester, I wore a pair of black Calvin Klein kitten heels that pinched my toes.

 Each an affirming snapshot from my career so far, as well as playthings for my two daughters to find their feet in.

-Now, as I embark on a new career as a freelance editor and brand consultant, I can’t wait to find the pair that will take me on my journey.
+Now, as I embark on my career as a freelance editor and brand consultant, I can’t wait to find the pair that will carry me on my journey.